In short: given all points of value to the consumer, Intel is king, and will likely stay that way for some time.

 Getting the whole picture together first (a full-featured 14nm Coffee Lake Refresh platform from Intel), is a lot more important than launching one part of the picture first (a working 7nm Ryzen platform with a couple features that top Intel's 14nm platform).

 An example of something either CPU manufacturer could have easily done at any time, was to significantly boost the internal cache, which then significantly boosts the performance of just those programs that primarily process software code, not data.
 Such as a flight simulator.
 This capability is important here and there, but not very important overall.
 But, AMD was first.
 And they are making use of this in their marketing materials, as if it proves that their 7nm Ryzen 9 is better than Intel's 14nm i9-9900.
 This is just plain twisted nonsense.
 Don't fall for it.
 If they have to use this tactic to make their 7nm technology look better than Intel's 14nm technology, then you know that something is not at all optimal with their 7nm technology, and that this was likely a cover for some problem they're having.
-A good implementation of 7nm technology should simply scream past everything else, leaving no questions at all about anything challenging it.
+A good implementation of 7nm technology should be so much faster than everything else, that there's no question at all about anything comparing to it.
 This is because the mathematical advantages to each level of miniaturization compound exponentially.
+So, since this is not happening, we know something is wrong with AMD's technology.
+At the very least it is not efficient.

-For now, we are convinced that the sum of all the details affecting value continue to favor Intel.
+Putting AMD's endless deceptive marketing practices aside, we are convinced that judging purely based on the value of the technology, that the sum of all the details affecting value continue to favor Intel.
 However, we will watch AMD's 7nm progress closely, and if they do get the whole picture together (most notably a superior raw core speed) then our opinion might change.
-Meanwhile, what we're really looking forward to is the desktop version of Intel's Icelake CPU platform, and along with it the promised Adaptive-Sync, 1 TFLOP iGPU performance (w/512 concurrent pipelines), CPS (Intel's variation on VRS), the HEVC encoder, and other potential game-changer features.
+Meanwhile, what we're really looking forward to is the desktop version of Intel's Icelake CPU platform (which may skip forward to Tigerlake, see below), and along with it the promised Adaptive-Sync, 1 TFLOP iGPU performance (w/512 concurrent pipelines), CPS (Intel's variation on VRS), the HEVC encoder, and other potential game-changer features.